electron/electron/docs/api/browser-window.md

   console.log('I do not want to be closed');

   // Unlike usual browsers, in which a string should be returned and the user is
-  // prompted to confirm the page unload.
-Electron gives the power completely
+  // prompted to confirm the page unload, Electron gives developers more options.
-  // to the developers, return empty string or false would prevent the unloading
+  // Returning empty string or false would prevent the unloading now.
-  // now.
-You can also use the dialog API to let user confirm it. return false;
+  // You can also use the dialog API to let the user confirm closing the application. return false;
 };
 ```